cypress-interceptor

 const DEFAULT_TIMEOUT = 10000;

-By default there must be at least one match.
-Otherwise it waits until there is a request matching the provided route matcher OR the maximum time of waiting is reached.
-This behaviour can be changed by setting enforceCheck to false in options.
+By default, there must be at least one match.
+Otherwise, it waits until a request matches the provided route matcher or until the maximum waiting time is reached.
+This behavior can be changed by setting enforceCheck to false in the options.

 Examples

-// will wait until all requests are finished
+// will wait until all requests in progress are finished

 cy.waitUntilRequestIsDone();